Chart Color Schemes

 Keperra is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the estimated population of Keperra is around 7,519, reflecting an increase of 505 people since the 2021 Census.
-This growth represents a 7.2% rise from the previous population count of 7,014.
-The change was inferred from AreaSearch's estimation of the resident population at 7,181 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 177 validated new addresses since the Census date.
-This results in a population density ratio of 1,471 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Keperra's growth rate of 7.2% positions it close to the SA3 area's growth rate of 8.0%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 77.0% of overall population gains in recent periods, driving primary growth for the suburb.
+Based on ABS population updates and AreaSearch validations, as of Nov 2025, Keperra's estimated population is around 7,315.
+This reflects a growth of 301 people (4.3%) since the 2021 Census figure of 7,014.
+The increase is inferred from AreaSearch's resident population estimate of 7,177 in June 2024 and an additional 177 validated new addresses since the Census date.
+This results in a population density ratio of 1,431 persons per square kilometer, higher than average national levels assessed by AreaSearch.
+Overseas migration contributed approximately 77.0% of overall population gains recently.

 Frequently Asked Questions - Population